luerhard/chapter_regression_and_artifical/main.md

 While recent overviews characterize ML-related methods and provide outlines for future research [@molina:MachineLearningSociology.2019; @grimmer:MachineLearningSocial.2021], our chapter's goal is to point out key differences and commonalities between [!ts] and [!ml].
 We will illustrate what a typical social scientists' approach might look like and how using [!ml] techniques could potentially contribute additional insights.
 For that purpose, we will first elaborate some general differences and similarities between [!ts] and [!ml].
-We will then exemplify those differences by using a well-known data set, the [!ess] <!--[@ESS.2002]-->.\todo[author=LE]{JS will Zitation streichen.
-Afaik wird die aber von ESS gefordert.
-Oder nur im Literaturverzeichnis anbringen?}
+We will then exemplify those differences by using a well-known data set, the [!ess].
 In particular, we will focus on two main parts of any regression analysis: estimators and goodness of fit.
 By comparing logistic regressions and two popular [!ml] algorithms ('Random Forest' and 'Ridge Regression'), we will explain how [!ml] works and, more importantly, how they are typically used by researchers outside the social sciences[^git].
 In so doing we will reveal how _epistemological_ differences shape the potential usage of [!ml] in the social sciences and discuss the methodological trade-off when it comes to the question of whether (and how) to apply [!ml] or [!ts].